gtg269c/gtg269c.github.io/index.md

-## Welcome to my page

-I appreciate you taking the time to visit by blog.
-Writing this chronicle has been a long term goal of mine.
-Through these article I wish to share my knowledge of bioinformatics and its resources.
-Having worked in acedemics and the biopharma industry I have seen bioinformatics transition from simple adhoc scripts to complete CICD pipelines for production and therapetutic process.
+Thanks for visit my blog.
+Here I intend to share my knowledge about topics of interest in bioinformatics and data sciences.
+Having worked in both acedemics and the biopharma industry, I have seen bioinformatics transition from simple adhoc scripts to complete CICD production pipelines.
+This take greater importance as we use some of these assets in personlized therapy and clinical trials.
 Please connect with me via email or social media below.

+Some fun facts: I enjoy biking and the outdoors.

 ### Follow me on